-While the program will continue rebates for efficient washers in 2011, the program will look for additional opportunities to shift away from direct to consumer mail in rebates through partnerships with New Jersey retailers for promotions of higher performance ENERGY STAR clothes washers and other appliances.
-This opportunity would offer retailers a markdown promotion for energy and water efficient clothes washers at a minimum modified energy factor (MEF) of 2.2.
-This could include participating retailers based on matching price reductions for promotional periods.
+The program will look for additional opportunities to shift away from direct to consumer mail in rebates through partnerships with New Jersey retailers for promotions of higher performance ENERGY STAR clothes washers and room air conditioners.
+The program will offer retailers a markdown promotion of \$50 for energy and water efficient clothes washers at a minimum modified energy factor (MEF) of 2.2.
+The program will select participating retailers based on matching price reductions for promotional periods.
 The program will look for opportunities to offer the same promotional program to retailers on qualified room air conditioners and other ENERGY STAR appliances.
+While the Market Manager pilots these new upstream opportunities, the Program will continue to offer direct to consumer mail in rebates on clothes washers.